 The Washington Principles drawn up in late 1998 at the Washington Conference on Holocaust-Era Assets in Washington and signed by altogether forty-four participating nations and thirteen non-government organizations form the basis of provenance research.
 The Principles are a set of eleven ethical guidelines for handling issues related to artistic and cultural assets confiscated in connection with Nazi persecution and now in the holdings of public museums and collections.
 The respective objects are to be identified, and illegal measures carried out during the Nazi era are to be reversed.
-In December 1999, the German federal government, federal states and local authorities jointly passed an additional voluntary agreement – the so-called Joint Declaration – related to the implementation of the Washington Principles.
+In December 1999, the German federal government, federal states and local authorities jointly passed an additional voluntary agreement – the so-called Common Statement – related to the implementation of the Washington Principles.

 In response to the Washington Principles, the Coordination Office for Lost Cultural Assets in Magdeburg launched the Lost Art Internet Database.
 Cultural assets, particularly assets once belonging to Jews (so-called Nazi plunder), can be registered on this website as found or missing objects.
 The German Lost Art Foundation founded in 2015 meanwhile operates the database.

 Since the passing of the Washington Principles, the municipal sculpture collection in the Liebieghaus has returned five objects to the heirs of their former Jewish owners.